DigitalPhonetics/IMS-Toucan/README.md

 corresponding audios as the values.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of any existing pipeline that has Tacotron 2 in its name.
+In there, make a copy of any existing pipeline that has FastSpeech 2 in its name.
 We will use this copy as reference and only make the necessary changes to use the new dataset.
-Import the function you have just written as
+Import the function you have just written as *build_path_to_transcript_dict*.
-*build_path_to_transcript_dict*.
 Since the data will be processed a considerable amount, a cache will be built and saved as file for quick and easy restarts.
 So find the variable *cache_dir* and adapt it to your needs.
 The same goes for the variable *save_dir*, which is where the checkpoints will be saved to.
 This is a default value, you can overwrite it when calling the pipeline later using a command line argument, in case you want to fine-tune from a checkpoint and thus save into a different directory.

+In your new pipeline file, look out for the line in which the *acoustic_model* is loaded.
+Change the path to the checkpoint of an Aligner model.
+It can either be the one that is supplied with the toolkit in the download script, or one that you trained yourself.
+In the example pipelines, the one that we provide is finetuned to the dataset it is applied to before it is used to extract durations.

 Since we are using text here, we have to make sure that the text processing is adequate for the language.
 So check in *Preprocessing/TextFrontend* whether the TextFrontend already has a language ID (e.g. 'en' and 'de') for the language of